Skip to main content

 5. Express the result as a significance probability

 Without statistical validation, cycle analysis becomes subjective pattern matching.
 Two analysts looking at the same chart might identify completely different cycles based on their biases and experience.
-The Bartels test provides an objective criterion.
+The Bartels test provides an objective criterion that transcends individual interpretation.

-In our implementation, every detected cycle is automatically subjected to Bartels testing.
+In our implementation, every cycle detected by the Goertzel algorithm is automatically subjected to Bartels testing.
 Users see both the detected cycle length and its significance score.
-This allows informed decisions about which cycles to incorporate into analysis.
+This allows informed decisions about which cycles to incorporate into composite wave construction and forward projections.

 Common Misconceptions

 • A high score does not guarantee future performance.
 A cycle that has been statistically significant historically may break down going forward.
-Markets change.
+Markets evolve, and cycle structures shift over time.
+Significance describes what has been, not what will be.

-1. Detrend the data to remove trend components
+1. Detrend the data using appropriate detrending methods to remove trend components

 This pipeline ensures that the cycles users see have passed both detection and validation steps.
-The result is a set of cycles that are not only present in the data but statistically distinguishable from random patterns.
+The result is a set of cycles that are not only present in the data but statistically distinguishable from random patterns, with enough amplitude to be practically meaningful.

 Practical Recommendations

 • For composite wave construction: Include only cycles with Bartels scores above 50%.
-Lower-scoring cycles add noise without adding signal.
+Lower-scoring cycles add noise without adding signal and degrade the quality of forward projections.

 • For high-confidence analysis: Focus on cycles scoring above 70%.
-These have strong statistical support.
+These have strong statistical support and are more likely to persist into the near future.

 • For monitoring: Track cycles in the 40-60% range.
-They may strengthen or weaken over time.
+They may strengthen or weaken over time, and an emerging cycle will often appear first in this moderate-significance zone before climbing higher.

 Framework: This analysis uses the Fractal Cycles Framework, which identifies market structure through spectral analysis rather than narrative explanation.